- How to access 3D animals & objects

 Google believes in the practical side of augmented reality.
-For the last couple of years, it's been expanding its collection of 3D animals and objects on mobile devices, from land animals to underwater creatures to birds, house pets, and even dinosaurs.
+For the last couple of years, the collection of Google 3D animals and objects has expanded on mobile devices, from land animals to underwater creatures to birds, house pets, and even dinosaurs.
 There's also a growing collection focusing on the human anatomy and the internal biology of our organs and cells, along with planets and other objects in our solar system.
 It's pretty amazing!

 And while you don't need an expensive Android device to experience it, with support available for tons of phones, including really affordable Android devices as well as flagships.
 Unfortunately, Google doesn't make it easy to see every animal or object that you can view in 3D when it comes to low-end mobile devices.
 That's where we come in.
 We're going to show you every single 3D animal and object Google offers below, along with instructions on how to use them.

 How do you access Google's 3D animals and objects?

 It's easy to access Google's 3D Animals and other Objects.
-Just search for a supported animal as you normally would in Google on a mobile device, like a smartphone or tablet (3D Animals won't show up on a desktop or laptop computer).
-If the animal is a supported one, you'll see a Google Search Knowledge Panel similar to the one that would appear for celebrities and movies.
+Just search for a supported animal as you usually would in Google on a mobile device, like a smartphone or tablet (3D Animals won't show up on a desktop or laptop computer).
+If the animal is a supported one, you'll see a Google Search Knowledge Panel similar to those that would appear for celebrities and movies.

 Here's what this process looks like on a step-by-step basis:

 1. Open the Google app or Google Search on your phone.

 - Search for a supported 3D animal/object (we're using "cat" for this example).